mustafa-ans/crud_app_go/README.md

 Response body:

-json
-{
-    "message": "User deleted successfully"
-}
+It will return all the remaining objects except the one that was deleted

-License
+### License

-This project is licensed under the MIT License - see the [LICENSE](
+This project is licensed under the MIT License